-The below outlines the measures promulgated by the People's Bank of China (PBOC), the Ministry of Finance (MOF), China Banking and Insurance Regulatory Committee (CBIRC) and other departments of the Chinese government in providing financing support to counter the COVID-19.
+The below outlines the measures promulgated by the PBOC, MOF, China Banking and Insurance Regulatory Committee ("CBIRC") and other departments of the Chinese government in providing financing support to counter the COVID-19.

-If a small and micro enterprise is affected by the epidemic of COVID-19 and is not able to repay its loan, the financial institution providing the loan to the small and micro enterprise may not mandatorily require the borrower to repay the loan.
-The financing institution may consider, as appropriate, to low er the interest rate, extend the loan or provide refinancing.
+If a small and micro enterprise is affected by the epidemic of COVID-19 and is not able to repay its loan, the financial institution providing the loan to the SME may not mandatorily require the borrower to repay the loan.

+The financing institution may consider, as appropriate, to extend the loan or provide refinancing.